carlobonamico/angular-component-based/angular-component-based-01.md

-## Propagating output from Components
+## Another way to declare inputs and outputs
 ```
 @Component({
   selector: 'app-confirm',